Asia Catalyst: Leadership and board

 Asia Catalyst is governed by a board of directors, which provides support and guidance for program direction and development.
 The board is led by Chair and Treasurer Yvonne Y. F. Chan, and includes Minky Worden of Human Rights Watch and Sara L.M.
 Davis, the organization's first executive director.

-Asia Catalyst's executive director is Charmain Mohamed, a respected and experienced human rights advocate and activist, who has lived and worked in Asia for most of 15 years.
+Asia Catalyst's executive director is Charmain Mohamed, an experienced human rights advocate and activist, who has lived and worked in Asia for most of 15 years.
 She has worked for the UN, Human Rights Watch and the Norwegian Refugee Council, both in emergency contexts and on long-term issues, in countries such as Indonesia, East Timor, Malaysia, Sri Lanka and, most recently in Palestine.
 She holds a Masters in Human Rights Law from the School of Oriental and African Studies in London and a BA (Hons.) in Southeast Asian Studies and Indonesian Language from the University of Hull.
-Charmain is fluent in English, Indonesian and Malay.
+Charmain is fluent in English, Indonesian, and Malay.